 There is a little bit of memory retention in the cables, they don’t naturally “flop out” retaining a few kinks here and there but a little stretch and run down with your fingers irons out those issues pretty quickly.

 Comfort & Seal

 Periodic Audio has supplied a similar set of tips with each IEM package.
-You get a set of silicone dual flange in small, medium and large as well as a single bore in similar sizings.
-You also get a set of foams in small, medium and large.
+You get a set of silicone dual flanges in small, medium, and large as well as a single bore in similar sizes.
+You also get a set of foams in small, medium, and large.